Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <li>Compressed Wide Bounding Volume Hierarchy as the Acceleration Structure (See Ylitie et al. 2017 below)</li>
 <li>PBR Texture Support</li>
 <li>Next Event Estimation with Multiple Importance Sampling for Explicit Light Sampling</li>
-<li>Support for all default unity lights which interact via NEE</li>
+<li>Support for all default unity lights, which interact via NEE</li>
 <li>Bloom, Depth of Field, AutoExposure, TAA, Tonemappiong</li>
 <li>No specific GPU vendor needed(this will run on integrated graphics if you so wish it, aka no RTX cores needed)</li>
 <li>Precomputed Multiple Atmospheric Scattering for dynamic and realtime sky(from ebruneton below)</li>